sjmoran/curl-image-enhancement/README.md

 ### Datasets

-* Samsung S7: this dataset can be downloaded [here](https://www.kaggle.com/knn165897/s7-isp-dataset).
+* *Samsung S7*: this dataset can be downloaded [here](https://www.kaggle.com/knn165897/s7-isp-dataset).
 We use images for our test dataset, images for our validation dataset and the remaining images for training

   * Validation Dataset Images